janny801/automate-PT-tracker-with-google-appscript-test/README.md

 - **New User Handling**: Adds a new row if a user is not already listed.
 - **Duplicate Prevention**: Ensures multiple submissions for the same event do not give extra points.
 - **Name Normalization**: Converts names to lowercase and trims whitespace for consistency.
+- **Points Via ID**: Handles the points via ID so that name dupes between users doesn't cause errors.

 ## How It Works

-1. A Google Form is created for each event.
+1. A Google Form is created for each event and linked to a spreadsheet.
 2. The script extracts the latest form response from the Google Sheet.
 3. It checks if the participant is already in the main sheet:
    - If found, their points are incremented.